The tropical $n$-gonal construction: Tropical abelian varieties

-We note that the tropicalization of an algebraic \'etale double cover has the additional property of being~\emph{unramified}.
-This condition involves vertex weights, which we do not use, but also imposes a restriction on the dilation subgraph: each vertex must have even valency (see \cite[Corollary 5.5]{JensenLen}).
-This restriction does not naturally arise in the tropical setting, and we do not impose it.
+\begin{remark} The tropicalization of an algebraic \'etale double cover has the additional property of being~\emph{unramified}.
+This condition involves vertex weights, which we do not use, and also imposes a restriction on the dilation subgraph: each vertex must have even valence (see \cite[Corollary~5.5]{JensenLen}).
+This restriction does not naturally arise in the tropical setting, and we do not impose it. \end{remark}

 A free edge $e$ of $\Ga$ has two distinct preimages that we arbitrarily label $\te^+$ and $\te^-$, while a dilated edge $e$ has a unique preimage that we denote $\te^+=\te^-$ by abuse of notation.
-The maps
+The double cover $\pi:\tGa\to\Ga$ has an associated involution $\iota:\tGa\to\tGa$ defined by $\iota(\te^{\pm})=\te^{\mp}$, in other words $\iota$ exchanges the preimages of a free edge and fixes the preimage of a dilated edge.
+The double cover $\pi$ and the involution $\iota$ induce maps